docmhvr/UAV-Based-Powerline-Problem-Inspection-Using-Machine-Learning/README.md

 **!Note:**

 The project is part of San Jose State University's Computer Engineering course: CMPE 295 - worked under the guidance of professor Dr. Jerry Gao.
-We are in the process of publishing a paper on the project and hence, the dataset/code/report will be provided here after the paper publication.
+We are in the process of publishing a journal paper as an extension to this research paper using Hybrid approaches.